Jigsaw-Code/outline-sdk/README.md

 To integrate the Outline SDK as a Go library, you can directly import it into your Go application.
 See the [API Reference](https://pkg.go.dev/github.com/Jigsaw-Code/outline-sdk) for what's available.

 This approach is suitable for both command-line and GUI-based applications.
-You can build GUI-based applications in Go with frameworks like like [Wails](https://wails.io/), [Fyne.io](https://fyne.io/), [Qt for Go](https://therecipe.github.io/qt/), or [Go Mobile app](https://pkg.go.dev/golang.org/x/mobile/app).
+You can build GUI-based applications in Go with frameworks like [Wails](https://wails.io/), [Fyne.io](https://fyne.io/), [Qt for Go](https://therecipe.github.io/qt/), or [Go Mobile app](https://pkg.go.dev/golang.org/x/mobile/app).

 You can find multiple examples of Go applications using the SDK in [x/examples](./x/examples/).